neelsoumya/cosmic_loneliness_equation/README.md

 https://github.com/neelsoumya/cosmic_loneliness_equation/blob/main/cosmic_loneliness/app.R

-It can be run with the following comamnd from the R command line (from the root of the directory)
+It can be run with the following command from the R command line (from the root of the directory)

 ```r
 library(shiny)